 Galcanezumab has also been studied in a phase 3, open-label, 12-month safety study for the prevention of episodic or chronic migraine (CGAJ).5

 Exclusion Criteria in Phase 3 Double-Blind, Placebo-Controlled Migraine Prevention Clinical Trials

-Patients were also excluded if, in the opinion of the investigator, the patient had other issues which would interfere with compliance with the study requirements and completion of evaluations required for the study.1
+Patients could also be excluded if, in the opinion of the investigator, the patient had other issues which would interfere with their reliability to

 Analyses of patients who may have been immunocompromised in the phase 3 migraine prevention studies have not been conducted.